 - 250g baby spinach

-In a small bowl, blend the vinegar, a teaspoon of sugar, the red onion, and an eighth of a teaspoon of salt, then leave to pickle while you get on with making the relaxation of the dish.
+In a small bowl, blend the vinegar, a teaspoon of sugar, the red onion, and an eighth of a teaspoon of salt, then leave to pickle while you relax the dish.

 Heat the sunflower oil in a medium saute pan on a medium-high flame.
 In a bowl, toss the tofu in the cornflour till properly coated.
-Fry the tofu in batches, till crisp and lightly browned – approximately six mins a batch – then transfer to a plate covered with kitchen paper to drain.
+Fry the tofu in batches till crisp and lightly browned – approximately six mins a set – then transfer to a plate covered with kitchen paper to drain.

 While the tofu is frying, make the sauce.
 Pulse the onion and garlic in a food processor till very finely minced (but not pureed).
-Put the olive oil in a massive saute pan on a medium-excessive warmness, then fry the onion mixture, stirring every so often, until softened and lightly browned – about seven minutes.
+Put the olive oil in a massive saute pan on medium-excessively warm, then fry the onion mixture, stirring occasionally, until softened and lightly browned – about seven minutes.
 Add the cumin, lime powder, and tomato paste, prepare dinner for a minute, add 400ml water, the remaining teaspoon of sugar, a teaspoon and a quarter of salt, and a terrific grind of pepper.
 Bring to a simmer, then cook, stirring from time to time, for 6 mins, until thick and wealthy.
 Add the tofu, parsley, and another grind of pepper, stir to coat, then add the spinach in increments, stirring, until it has simply wilted – approximately 3 mins.

 Transfer to a shallow platter, pinnacle with the pickled onion, and serve.